Frequently Asked Questions

 Each semester, applicants will be encouraged to submit proposals requesting funds from the SGF.
 Proposals must serve to meet the mission statement of the SGF, must have an appropriate budget, reporting guidelines for implementation and impact, and a sufficient timeline for completion.

-Complete proposals will be reviewed by the SGFC twice each semester and actionable proposals will be chosen for funding.
+Complete proposals will be reviewed by the SGFC on a rolling basis and actionable proposals will be chosen for funding.
 Awarded proposals will be required to submit progress reports and photos to the SGFC for publication on the SGFC website.
 Proposals that are thought to have good potential but insufficient support or documentation will be returned to applicants with comments and suggestions from the SGFC.
 Incomplete proposals and those that do not have actionable goals or potential will be declined with minimal comment.

 I’m sold.
 How do I contribute my part?

 Thanks for asking, it’s super easy!
 If you are a student and you would like to contribute your $5 to the SGF, you may do so by simply leaving the $5 fee on your bill at the start of each semester.
 Encourage your friends to do their part too by donating the money as well!